flowx-ai/docs-flowx/docs/platform-deep-dive/third-party-components.md

 FLOWX utilizes the Nginx engine as a load balancer and for routing the web traffic (API calls) from the SPA (single page application) to the backend service, to the engine, and to various plugins.

-The FLOWX.AI Designer SPA will use the backend service to manage the platform via REST calls, will use API calls to manage specific content for the plugins, and will use REST and WebSocket calls to connect to the engine.
+The FLOWX.AI Designer SPA will use the backend service to manage the platform via REST calls, will use API calls to manage specific content for the plugins, and will use REST and SSE calls to connect to the engine.

 [Intro to NGINX](../platform-overview/frameworks-and-standards/event-driven-architecture-frameworks/intro-to-nginx.md)